-With winter reminding us this week that it’s not finished with us just yet, I felt sharing this roasted sweet potato, black bean, and fried quinoa skillet was appropriate.
+With winter reminding us this week that it's not finished just yet, I felt sharing this roasted sweet potato, black bean, and fried quinoa skillet was appropriate.

-So if you are one to batch cook quinoa, brown rice, or other staples at the beginning of the week, or just made a large amount of quinoa to accompany a meal, using the leftovers makes this skillet infinitely easier.
+So, if you are one to batch-cook quinoa, brown rice, or other staples for the week, makes this skillet infinitely easier.

 And there you have it.
 You've got dinner.